 Under the National Planning Policy Framework Local Planning Authorities are required to prepare an Objective Assessment of Housing Need for the Housing Market Area in which they sit.
 The preparation of this is informed by strict guidelines which are designed to ensure that the report genuinely identifies the housing requirement for the Plan area to be met by the Plan.

 Planning Authorities are required to demonstrate a 5 year land supply for the delivery of housing.
-This requirement is demonstrated via the Residential Land Availability Report which utilises the latest OAHN (May 2016) as its baseline for calculation.
+This requirement is demonstrated via the Residential Land Availability Report (October 2016) which utilises the OAHN (May 2016) as its baseline for calculation.

 Under the National Planning Policy Framework, Local Planning Authorities are required to prepare a Housing And Economic Land Availability Assessment.
 This identifies the future land supply which could help to deliver the objectively assessed needs identified for housing and economic development in Wyre Forest District across the plan period (2016-32).
 It helps the Council understand the level of growth it can plan for and where that growth could potentially go.